GoMyCode-nextGen/javascript-functions/Readme.md

 }
 myFirstFunction();
 ```
-Write a function called helloWorld that prints “Hello World” to the console and invoke it.
+### 2.Write a function called helloWorld that prints “Hello World” to the console and invoke it.
 HINT: Use console.log().

 ```js
 function helloWorld() {